Welcome Week: Monday 18 September to Friday 22 September 2017

 If you are required to have a DBS for your course, you can begin your DBS application, once you have accepted your offer.
 Please do take the opportunity to make a start on this before term begins.
 You only require a DBS check if you will be working clinically or undertaking an observation.
 Please be aware that if you have not accepted your offer that you will need to contact your Recruitment Advisor.
 If you have accepted your offer but would like some help with your DBS please contact your course administrator.

 All new students to the Trust MUST enrol before they can receive their student card and library membership and begin their course.
-Please be aware that if you do not pre-enrol that your student card and library membership will not be ready for you to collect during Welcome Week.
+Please be aware that if you do not pre-enrol by Thursday 31 August that your student card and library membership may not be ready for you to collect during Welcome Week.

 Pre-enrol before Welcome Week

-You will be sent an email in June, asking you to log-into your portal (myTAP), with details about how to complete your pre-enrolment online, ahead of Welcome Week.
-Please contact your course administrator if you have not received this email by the end of June.
+You will be sent an email from our administration team, asking you to log-into your portal (MyTap), which details about how to complete your pre-enrolment online, ahead of Welcome Week.
+Please contact your recruitment advisor if you have not received this email but have accepted a place on one of our courses.

 Completion of enrolment during Welcome Week